banteg/brownie-safe/docs/detailed.rst

     >>> signed_tx = safe.sign_transaction(safe_tx)

     # Post it to the transaction service
-    # Automatically estimates gas and prompts for a signature
+    # Prompts for a signature if needed
     >>> safe.post_transaction(safe_tx)

     # You can also preview side effects of pending transactions